-- Placement location: Towns between Negombo and Colombo
+- Placement locations: Towns between Negombo and Colombo

-- Role: To gain experience from local staff and add to your previous medical training
+- Role: To gain experience from local staff and add to your previous midwifery training

-- Requirements: You must be currently studying at university for a degree in Medicine.
-If you are not an elective student please go to our standard Medicine project in Sri Lanka page
+- Requirements: You must be currently studying at university for a degree in Midwifery.
+If you are not an elective student please go to our standard Midwifery project in Sri Lanka page

 - Accommodation: Host family